-- a) Initiate and develop corporate strategies and policies, and formulate business plans for the approval of the Board of Directors. - b) Identify, evaluate, and recommend investment opportunities for the Corporation, for the approval of the Board. - c) Provide the necessary leadership for Management in planning, developing, and implementing business strategies, plans, and budgets as approved by the Board in keeping with the Corporation's mission, vision, and corporate objectives. - d) Have general supervision and management of the business affairs and property of the Corporation. - e) Ensure that the administrative and operational policies of the Corporation are carried out under his supervision and control. - f) Oversee the preparation of the budgets and the financial statements of the Corporation; sign/execute such reports of the Corporation as may be required by regulatory bodies. - g) Represent the Corporation at all functions and proceedings.
+- a) Initiate and develop corporate strategies and policies, and formulate business plans for the approval of the Board of Directors. - b) Communicate and implement the corporation's vision, mission, values and overall strategy and promotes any organization or stakeholder change in relation to the same; - c) Manage the corporation's resources prudently and ensures a proper balance of the same; Identify, evaluate, and recommend investment opportunities for the Corporation, for the approval of the Board.

-- h) Execute on behalf of the Corporation all contracts, agreements, and other instruments affecting the interests of the Corporation that require the approval of the Board of Directors, unless otherwise directed by the Board of Directors. - Make and present the reports to the Board of Directors and Stockholders. - j) Perform such other duties incidental to his office or are entrusted to him by the Board of Directors.
+- d) Provide the necessary leadership for Management in planning, developing, and implementing business strategies, plans, and budgets as approved by the Board in keeping with the Corporation's mission, vision, and corporate objectives. - e) Builds the corporate culture and motivates the employees of the corporation; - f) Acquire and maintain a good working knowledge of the corporation's industry and market and keeps up-to-date with its core business purpose; - g) Have general supervision and management of the business affairs and property of the Corporation. - h) Direct, evaluate and guide the work of the key officers of the corporation - i) Ensure that the administrative and operational policies of the Corporation are carried out under his supervision and control. - j) Oversee the preparation of the budgets and the financial statements of the Corporation; sign/execute such reports of the Corporation as may be required by regulatory bodies. - k) Execute on behalf of the Corporation all contracts, agreements, and other instruments affecting the interests of the Corporation that require the approval of the Board of Directors, unless otherwise directed by the Board of Directors. - I) Make and present the reports to the Board of Directors and Stockholders. - m) Provides the Board with timely information and interfaces between the Board and the employees; - n) Serve as the link between internal operations and external stakeholders; Represent the Corporation at all functions and proceedings. - o) Perform such other duties incidental to his office or are entrusted to him by the Board of Directors.

-3.3.5.
+3.3.2.
 Treasurer